-Today's post is brought to you by the fabulous Laura of Blogging Over Thyme.
+Today's post is brought to you by the fabulous Laura of A Beautiful Plate.
 Not only is she a lovely new friend of mine, but she can bake up one mean cupcake (seriously, how cute are these?!).
 Show her some love!

 When Kristin asked me to write a guest post, I was both honored and thrilled!
 Kristin’s fabulous recipes, stories, and photography have been such a source of inspiration to me and it has been such a pleasure to get to know her.
 With the holidays coming up, we both decided that something sweet was in order.